Property reliefs

 The Council must make a decision within 6 months of the end of the financial year for the discount to be granted.

-The Government has announced that they will continue to provide eligible retail, hospitality and leisure properties in England with 75% business rates relief for the financial year 2024/2025 up to a cash cap of £110,000 per business group and subject to subsidy.
+The Government has announced that the 2025/26 scheme will retain the existing eligibility criteria but reduce the level of relief to 40%, up to a cap limit of £110,000 per business group and subject to subsidy.

 - Shops (such as: florists, bakers, butchers, grocers, greengrocers, jewellers, stationers, off licences, chemists, newsagents, hardware stores, supermarkets, etc)